-At [School/College Name], we recognise that even if there are no reported cases of child on child sexual harassment, online sexual abuse and sexual violence (including sexualised language), such abuse may still be taking place in our school and is not being reported.
+At The Federation of Kirkby Malzeard and St Nicholas CE Schools we recognise that even if there are no reported cases of child-on-child sexual harassment, online sexual abuse and sexual violence (including sexualised language), such abuse may still be taking place in our school and is not being reported.
 The assumption that such abuse is happening is in line with government and Ofsted recommendations.

-At [School/College Name], we have a zero-tolerance approach to abuse.
+At The Federation of Kirkby Malzeard and St Nicholas CE Schools we have a zero-tolerance approach to abuse.
 It is never to be passed off as "banter", "just having a laugh", "part of growing up" or "children being children" as we know that can lead to a culture of unacceptable behaviours and an unsafe environment for our children and young people.